Jocool1231/MasksofPowerLegacyLocalization/README.md

 	      	“Like {Gender}|gender(He, She, They) {Gender}|gender(has, has, have) told me.”

     A more comprehensive list and more modifiers can be found here: https://docs.unrealengine.com/5.1/en-US/text-localization-in-unreal-engine/#textformatting

-When you want to submit your changes, make a pull request including the new file, and if everything is in order it will be approved.

 We reccomend reading the Unreal Engine Text Localization documentation before translating: https://docs.unrealengine.com/4.27/en-US/ProductionPipelines/Localization/Formatting/